dvcarrillo/home-assistant/README.md

-# TFG
+# BSc End Thesis
-My BSc End Thesis at Universidad de Granada
+## Creation of a voice-driven controller for home automation

 *Ongoing project…*